Original air date: 1/17/2000 (produced in 1999)

 - Nothing Personal: "Just can't have you sneezing all over my food!" (the customers react in horror upon hearing this and scramble out of the Krusty Krab) "No, wait!
 Wait!"

 - Nurse with Good Intentions: Patrick, to SpongeBob.
 Made a bit more frightening than the usual example, however, as Patrick is legitimately impersonating a doctor and physically and unintentionally torturing SpongeBob.
-Sandy is so upset by the entire situation that she yells at him that he should be arrested on-the-spot for what he's doing.
+Sandy is so upset by the entire situation that she yells at him that he should be arrested on-the-spot for impersonating a doctor.
 (In Real Life, she would absolutely be correct in suggesting that.)

 - Papa Wolf: Krabs has shades of this when hes clearly worried about an increasingly sick SpongeBob.
 Then again, he's also worried that he might infect the customers.